Programs for sexual offenders

 DCS delivers programs in prisons which address sexual offending behaviours.

 - Sexual Behaviour Clinic (SBC) – A program for offenders assessed as moderate-high and high risk of sexual reoffending.
 This is a high-intensity program of approximately ten months duration.

-- Sexual Behaviour Clinic - Moderate (SBC - mod) - A program for offenders assessed as moderate-to-low risk of sexual reoffending.
-This is a moderate-intensity program of approximately five months
+- Sexual Behaviour Clinic moderate (SBC-mod) – A program for offenders assessed as moderate-to-low risk of sexual reoffending.
+This is a moderate-intensity program of approximately four months duration.

 These programs address a range of treatment targets including:

 - substance use, and

 An offender is assessed for suitability for this program after sentencing and an individual plan is developed.

 SA Health's ‘Owenia House’ program delivers sexual offending programs in the community.